 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 GDP is the value of all products or services generated by the region or country where the socioeconomic group resides.
 It is computed by adding the amount of money consumers and government entities spend for the products or services — including capital expenditures made by businesses to purchase factories, tools, and machines — and the difference between the monetary value of exports and imports.
 A high GDP indicates a healthy economy and high general standard of living.
 Consumer and government spending gives businesses incentive to produce desired goods or services and invest in ways to provide such goods or services more efficiently.
 A high net export total usually indicates that the area is self-sufficient and is able to sell excess products abroad.

 One of the most important elements of economic stability is the earning power of the people, which in most cases is largely determined by employment opportunities.
 In order for people to make money and support themselves, they need to be able to find work that pays well, or at least enough.
 Regions with very high unemployment statistics tend also to have lower standards of living.

 High-paying jobs are typically reserved for people who are college-educated or have special training or abilities that are in high demand.
 Higher wages usually allow individuals to afford food, housing in areas with little crime or environmental dangers, healthcare, and advanced schooling for their offspring.
 Their cost of living is typically lower because they are able to afford more goods and services with their extra income.

-Jobs that require little skill or formal education, on the other hand, are low paying.
-People with lower incomes reside in areas affordable to them due to undesirable characteristics of the environment around them.
-They also may be malnourished or in poor health because they are unable to buy quality food or see a doctor on a consistent basis.
-Areas with low-paying jobs generally do not have high standards of living.
+Jobs that require little skill or formal education, on the other hand, are more often low paying.
+People with lower incomes reside in areas affordable to them due to what often amount to undesirable characteristics.
+They also may be malnourished or in poor health because they are unable to buy quality food or see medical professionals on a consistent basis.